Mihaela Peneș

-Mihaela Peneș (born 22 July 1947) is a retired javelin thrower from Romania.
+Mihaela Peneș (22 July 1947 – 29 August 2024) was a Romanian javelin thrower.
 She competed at the 1964 and 1968 Olympics and won a gold and a silver medal, respectively.

 Peneș first trained in swimming, handball and basketball, and changed to athletics because of her mother, a former athlete.
 In 1963, she won the national junior championships, setting a national record in the javelin throw, and since 1964 competed as a senior.
 After finishing her active career she worked as an athletics coach and official.
 In 1990, she joined the Romanian Olympic Committee, in 1995 became head of its international department, and in January–April 1999 served as its Secretary General.

+Peneș died on 29 August 2024, at the age of 77.